stefperf/redis_play/README.md

 ## Features

-This project includes demonstrations of the following Redis functionalities:
+This project includes demonstrations of the following **Redis data types**:
 - **Strings**: Saving, modifying, and retrieving string values.
 - **Lists**: Operations on lists including pushing and setting elements.
 - **Hashes**: Creating and modifying hash maps.